 If you are on this post, it means either you are a blogger or a website owner who wants to improve traffic.
 In both cases, SEO is very important for you.
 So you should know something about SEO which is really helpful in getting the better place in Google search results.
 Before you start learning SEO and reading the guides teaching SEO, you must know the essentials SEO terms.
 Most of the SEO guides direcly use these terms.
 If you have no idea about these, you will find it hard to understand those SEO guides.

 These are some terms used in SEO which you should know:

 A backlink is a direct link to a page from another page.
 If a website links to any page or home page of your website, that website has given a bank link to you.
-Backlinks directly affect your website’s page rank.
+Backlinks directly affect your website’s page rank and trust.
 Google counts these links as a vote to the website.
 But all backlinks do not give the same value.
 If a backlink is nofollow, it does not count for the page rank.
 But dofollow link is counted as a vote and increase the page rank.
 Now Google does not publicly show the page rank data, but backlink is still very important.

 PageRank is the ranking of Google which tells the importance of a website.
 The higher the page rank higher its value.
-Google give every page a numeric value from 0-10.
-If a website has pagerank 10, it means it has highest value in Google’s eye.
+Google gives every page a numeric value from 0-10.
+If a website has PageRank 10, it means it has the highest value in Google’s eye.
 Now Google has stopped showing this data publicly.
 But I am sure they are still using this internally to count the value of a page.

 4. Meta Tags:

 Meta tags are used to give search engines some information about the content of your pages.
-The meta tags are placed inside the HEAD section of your HTML code, and thus are not visible to human visitors.
-These tells the search engines about the main keywords the website is about.
+The meta tags are placed inside the HEAD section of your HTML code and thus are not visible to human visitors.
+These tell the search engines about the main keywords the website is about.
 There is one myth about meta tags.
 People think that these tags have great importance in Google’s eyes.
-But its wrong.
-Google Bots ignores meta tags.
+But it’s wrong.
+Google Bots ignores keyword meta tags.
 But for other search engines, you must add meta tags.

 5. Canonical URL